 As well, Katrina is the course co-ordinator of Physiotherapy Specialities Neurological and vestibular Physiotherapy and teaches into the post-graduate musculoskeletal and sports masters programs at The University of Queensland.
 She delivers the neurology and vestibular content for the Physiotherapy courses and facilitates clinical education with students on their final year practical placements as the University of Queensland’s 4th Year co-ordinator.

-Katrina is a frequently invited speaker in the fields of vestibular and neurological rehabilitation around Australia and Asia recently presenting in Sydney, Melbourne, Perth and scheduled to present in 2020 in South Korea.
+Katrina is a frequently invited speaker in the fields of vestibular and neurological rehabilitation around Australia and Asia recently presenting in Sydney, Melbourne, Perth.

 Experience & skill